Logo of Landscape Atlas

 Initial Assessment and Permitting

 Before any equipment arrives, a thorough site evaluation is necessary.
 A professional will assess the density of vegetation, the types of trees present, the terrain, and any potential hazards.
 Most importantly, they will identify necessary permits.
 In Evanston and Cook County, regulations often protect larger trees.
-For instance, nearby Wilmette requires permits for removing any tree with a diameter over 6 inches1.
+For instance, nearby Wilmette requires permits for removing any tree with a diameter over 6 inches.
 Failing to secure proper approvals can result in significant fines, making this a critical first step that local experts are familiar with.

 Vegetation and Debris Removal